Status of this Document

 An updated entity MUST be implemented as an Activity following the Update type definition in the Activity Stream specification.
 The key points are repeated here with examples specific to Entity Metadata Management.

-EXAMPLE Entity Change Activity for Update
+Example Entity Change Activity excerpt for Update

 {